prose-im/prose-core-client/README.md

 The Prose core client library is built in Rust.
 To communicate with its implementers, it exposes FFIs (for Foreign Function Interfaces) in various programming languages.

+The supported programming languages are listed below:

+* `Swift`

 ## License

 Licensing information can be found in the [LICENSE.md](./LICENSE.md) document.